Definition

 Feb 2025

-Anthropic released Claude Code, the first true terminal agent.
-It could autonomously navigate codebases, run tests, and ship changes.
+Anthropic released Claude Code — the first terminal agent that could navigate codebases, run tests, and ship changes autonomously.

 Jan 2026

-Cursor released "agents in your terminal" 11 months after Claude Code.
+Cursor shipped “agents in your terminal” 11 months later.
 The rest of the industry scrambled to catch up.

 Now